Leeds United F.C.: Pre-Leeds United

-1920–1960
+1920–1960: Beginnings

 On 31 May 1920, Leeds United were elected to the Football League.
-Over the following years, they consolidated their position in the Second Division and in the 1923–24 season won the title and with it promotion to the First Division.
-They failed to establish themselves and were relegated in 1926–27.
-After their relegation, Fairclough resigned, which paved the way for Ray to return as manager.
-In the years up until the start of World War II Leeds were twice relegated; on both occasions they were re-promoted the following season.
+Leeds consolidated their position in the Second Division and in 1923–24 won the title and with it promotion to the First Division.
+Leeds failed to establish themselves and were relegated in 1926–27.
+After their relegation, Fairclough resigned, which paved the way for Dick Ray to return as manager.
+In the years up until the start of World War II, Leeds were twice relegated; on both occasions, they were re-promoted the following season.

-On 5 March 1935, Ray resigned and was replaced by Billy Hampson, who remained in charge for 12 years.
-In the 1946–47 season after the war, Leeds were relegated again, with the worst league record in their history.
-After this season, Hampson resigned (he stayed with Leeds as their chief scout for eight months) and was replaced in April 1947 by Willis Edwards.
+On 5 March 1935, Dick Ray resigned after 8 years being manager, and was replaced by Billy Hampson, who remained in charge for 12 years.
+In 1946–47 after the war, Leeds United were relegated again, with the worst league record in their history.
+After this season, Hampson resigned (he stayed as their chief scout for eight months) and was replaced in April 1947 by Willis Edwards.
 In 1948, Sam Bolton replaced Ernest Pullan as the chairman of Leeds United.
 Edwards was moved to assistant manager in April 1948 after just one year as manager.
 He was replaced by Frank Buckley.

-Leeds remained in the Second Division until 1955–56, when they once again won promotion to the First Division, inspired by John Charles.
+Leeds United remained in the Second Division until 1955–56, when they once again won promotion to the First Division, inspired by John Charles.
 Charles was hungry for success at the highest level, and manager Raich Carter was unable to convince him that Leeds could satisfy his ambitions.
 Charles was sold to Juventus for a then world record of £65,000.
-The loss of Charles resulted in Leeds being relegated to the Second Division in the 1959–60 season.
+Leeds were relegated to the Second Division in 1959–60.
+On 30 November 1957, Gerry Francis became Leeds' first black player.

 1961–1974: Don Revie era

-In March 1961, the club appointed former player Don Revie as manager, following the resignation of Jack Taylor.
+On 17 March 1961, Don Revie was appointed as manager following the resignation of Jack Taylor.
 His stewardship began in adverse circumstances; the club was "in financial difficulty" and in 1961–62 only a win in the final game of the season saved the club from relegation to the Third Division.
-Revie implemented a youth policy and a change of kit colour to an all-white strip in the style of Real Madrid, and Leeds won promotion to the First Division in 1963–64.
+Revie implemented a youth policy and a change of kit colour to an all-white strip in the style of Real Madrid, and Leeds United won promotion to the First Division in 1963–64.

-In the 1964–65 season, Leeds finished second to rivals Manchester United on goal average.
+In 1964–65, Leeds United finished second to rivals Manchester United on goal average.
 They also reached the final of the FA Cup, losing 2–1 to Liverpool at Wembley after extra-time.
-In the 1965–66 season, Leeds again finished second in the league, whilst also reaching the semi-finals of the Inter-Cities Fairs Cup, losing on aggregate to Spanish side Real Zaragoza despite manager Revie ordering the fire brigade to flood the pitch before the replay at Elland Road.

-The 1966–67 season saw Leeds finish 4th in the league, as well as reaching the semi-finals of the FA Cup, losing 1–0 to Chelsea and the final of the Inter-Cities Fairs Cup, losing 2–0 to GNK Dinamo Zagreb.
+In 1965–66, Leeds again finished second in the league, whilst also reaching the semi-finals of the Inter-Cities Fairs Cup, losing on aggregate to Spanish side Real Zaragoza despite Revie ordering the fire brigade to flood the pitch before the replay at Elland Road.
+In 1966–67, Leeds finished fourth in the league, as well as reaching the semi-finals of the FA Cup, losing 1–0 to Chelsea and the final of the Inter-Cities Fairs Cup, losing 2–0 to GNK Dinamo Zagreb.